A New Day

-This morning as I sit here with my coffee, my mind is blown away by this gift I’ve been given.
+It’s a new day and as I sit here with my coffee, my mind is blown away by this gift I’ve been given.
 Tears stream down my face as I marvel at the way God has orchestrated his plan and allowed for me to be blessed by His immense love and the love of another human being.

-This gift of a kidney, prayed for, anticipated, hoped for, cried for has been given selflessly, creating new bonds of love and friendship and has strengthened my faith in ways I couldn’t have even anticipated.
+This gift of a kidney.
+Prayed for, anticipated, hoped for, cried for, has been given selflessly, creating new bonds of love and friendship and has strengthened my faith in ways I couldn’t have even anticipated.

 A complete stranger, willing to sacrifice a kidney so that I can live a full life.
 Out of all the millions of people, God had Kristina picked out those 2.5 years ago when we stepped out in faith and had my kidney removed.
 We didn’t know how He’d provide or when He’d provide, but knew deep in our souls He would provide.
 This still blows my mind.